 PCG 713.
 Internship in Supervision of Guidance Services.
 (1-12).
-Prerequisites, PCG 612 and permission of instructor, which must be obtained by the end of the fifth week of the preceding quarter.
+Prerequisites, PCG 612, 611, and 613 or 614.
 Experiences in working with staff involved in the administration and supervision of guidance services at all levels of education.

 PCG 714.
 Internship in Supervision of Counseling.
 (1-12).
-Prerequisites, PCG 612 and permission of instructor, which must be obtained by the end of the fifth week of the preceding quarter.
+Prerequisites, PCG 612, 611, and 613 or 614.
 For doctoral candidates preparing for college teaching.
 Experience with a faculty member in supervising counseling practica.